OI-wiki/i18n/docs/misc/stern-brocot.md

 ### Property

-Next, let's discuss the nature of the Stern-Brocot tree.
+Next, let's discuss the property of the Stern-Brocot tree.

 #### Monotonicity